Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Information Theory for Traceability

+\textbf{Information Noise} $[H(Y|X)]$ quantifies the amount of information that leaves the channel without having entered it; that is, information in the target that cannot be traced back to the source.
+In practice, this corresponds to implemented code that is not described in the originating pull request or requirements.
+For example, the links $\{PR_{194} \to \texttt{\_\_init\_\_.py}\}$, $\{PR_{177} \to \texttt{fireException.py}\}$, and $\{PR_{56} \to \texttt{setup.py}\}$ exhibit noise of $1.83\,\mathcal{B}$, $1.81\,\mathcal{B}$, and $1.55\,\mathcal{B}$, respectively.
+These Python files present low entropy values because they are configuration scripts, suggesting that the corresponding ground-truth link associations are either incorrect or incomplete~\cite{palacio2023tracexplainer}.

-We introduce the concept of \textit{Minimum Shared of Information (MSI)} for entropy $Si(X:Y)$ and extropy\footnote{Extropy is the inverse function of the entropy.
-In this case, it measures the missing information in a given software artifact.} $Sx(X:Y)$. \textit{MSI} differs from \textit{mutual information} because it solely considers the minimum overlapping of tokens between two artifacts to compute the entropy.
-For instance, an artifact $A$ has the token count of $A=[(for,14), (if,3), (return,10)]$ and artifact $B$ has the token count $B=[(for,10), (if,0), (return,20)]$.
-The minimum shared vector would be $min(A,B)$ or $AB=[(for,10),(if,0),(return,10)]$.
-The shared vector represents a probability distribution by which we can compute both minimum entropy and extropy.
-This minimum entropy is useful for detecting null shared vectors or artifacts whose tokens are completely opposed.
-Consequently, \textit{MSI} is the minimum number of tokens shared between the source and target set represented as entropy.
-For instance, \cisco contains 5417 potential links whose shared vector is null.
-Of those potential links, 68 are real links (\ie ground truth).
+\textbf{Minimum Shared Information} (\textit{MSI}), reported in this work both as entropy $Si(X{:}Y)$ and as extropy $Sx(X{:}Y)$ (\ie measures the missing information in a given software artifact). \textit{MSI} differs from \textit{MI} in that it considers only the minimum token overlap between two artifacts when estimating the entropy.
+For instance, consider an artifact $A$ with token counts $A = [(\text{for}, 14), (\text{if}, 3), (\text{return}, 10)]$ and an artifact $B$ with token counts $B = [(\text{for}, 10), (\text{if}, 0), (\text{return}, 20)]$.
+The minimum shared vector is $\min(A, B) = AB = [(\text{for}, 10), (\text{if}, 0), (\text{return}, 10)]$.
+This shared vector defines a probability distribution from which the minimum entropy and extropy can be computed, helping to detect artifacts that share no tokens (\ie null minimum shared information).
+For example, \cisco contains $5{,}417$ potential null-shared links, of which only $68$ match the ground truth.